superluminar-io/workshop/content/03_why/_index.md

 There are many good reasons to have a multi account setup with AWS.
 The most important one are:

-- **Blast radius reduction**.
-If something bad happens, it usually affects only one account.
+- **Blast radius reduction**: If something bad happens, it usually affects only one account.
-- **Cost attribution**.
-The simplest way to split AWS spendings is by distributing workloads over multiple accounts.
+- **Cost attribution**: The simplest way to split AWS spendings is by distributing workloads over multiple accounts.
-- **Least privilege made easy**.
-AWS accounts are a privilege boundary in AWS, and it’s easy to limit the access e.g. for a team to their account.
+- **Least privilege made easy**: AWS accounts are a privilege boundary in AWS, and it’s easy to limit the access e.g. for a team to their account.
-- **Support innovation**.
-It is easy for developers to try out new features if they have their “playground” account and know they can’t interfere with production workloads.
+- **Support innovation**: It is easy for developers to try out new features if they have their “playground” account and know they can’t interfere with production workloads.

 ## Further reads